Six B2B Marketing Campaigns We Love

 The only way was a peer-to-peer approach, which let Nigel Haworth to do the talking in a 60-second video that outlined the benefits of the Electrolux Thermaline range, for both his kitchen and his workforce.

 Traffic was driven to a dedicated landing page via a story-led social ad strategy and proactive PR campaign, including editorial visits to Nigel’s Northcote restaurant (it really wasn’t difficult to persuade editors to sign up to that one!).
 The campaign garnered 21,000 views of the initial video; 1,027 clicks through to the Northcote case study and a 500% increase in web traffic from social media.

 6. CBRE: Urban Instagram

 Less of a campaign more of an evolving series of images that place a company in its context.
 Global property giant CBRE is using Instagram as a way of demonstrating that there is more to it, and its employees, than just counting square footage.

 What we really like about it, is that Instagram allows CBRE to make it clear that the company and its people are passionate about the built environment, architecture and the communities it operates in.

-Some of the images are user generated content, often employees, others are professional, including entries for CBRE’s Urban Photographer of the Year competition, but almost all are evocative, though-provoking and, crucially, generate real engagement from followers.
+Some of the images are user-generated content, often employees, others are professional, including entries for CBRE’s Urban Photographer of the Year competition, but almost all are evocative, thought-provoking and, crucially, generate real engagement from followers.

 The Author: Tom Leatherbarrow is a Director at WPR Agency specialising in B2B PR and marketing.